brycewray/hugo-site/content/privacy/index.md

 In addition, the site uses certain **external services**, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

+## Bluesky

+This site [reproduces](/posts/2024/11/simple-hugo-shortcode-embedding-bluesky-posts/) some [Bluesky](https://bsky.app) posts but, thanks to how Bluesky works as of this writing, this occurs without adding any tracking code or other, similar invasions of your privacy.
+Each post is linked to its original location.
+If a post ceases to be available, I recreate its text only in blockquote form.

 ## Cloudflare

 This site is hosted on [Cloudflare Pages](https://pages.cloudflare.com) and is configured to use Cloudflare's Web Analytics tool, which [Cloudflare claims](https://blog.cloudflare.com/privacy-first-web-analytics/) doesn’t track individual users and doesn’t leave cookies.<!-- Additionally, any non-self-served web fonts on this site are provided by [Cloudflare Fonts](https://blog.cloudflare.com/cloudflare-fonts-enhancing-website-privacy-speed/), a service which processes Google Fonts not only to enhance performance but also to keep the fonts from violating your privacy --- [as they would if served by Google](/posts/2020/08/google-fonts-privacy/).-->